-6.2.1.2 Beside the head and hand phantom position
+6.2.1.2 Beside the head and hand phantom talk mode

-Beside the head and hand phantom mode positions are defined in TR38.834 [1] subclause 6.4.
+Beside the head and hand phantom mode positions are defined in Clause B.3.2 of this specification..

 6.2.1.2.1 NR FR1

-Handheld UE TRP minimum performance requirement for NR FR1 bands in the beside head and hand phantom position and the primary mechanical mode are defined in Tables 6.2.1.2.1-1 and 6.2.1.2.1-2.
+Handheld UE TRP minimum performance requirement for NR FR1 bands in the beside head and hand phantom talk position and the primary mechanical mode are defined in Tables 6.2.1.2.1-1 and 6.2.1.2.1-2.

-Table 6.2.1.2.1-1 Handheld PC3 UE TRP minimum performance requirement for NR FR1 bands in the beside head and hand phantom position and the primary mechanical mode
+Table 6.2.1.2.1-1 Handheld PC3 UE TRP minimum performance requirement for NR FR1 bands in the beside head and hand phantom talk position and the primary mechanical mode